ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Prefer the term "encoding" over "format" when referring to CBOR and JSON.
 - Separate sections for creating and consuming UEIDs
 - Base location on W3C reference directly and WGS84 indirectly
+- The option for a hash-based OEMID is removed

 --- contributor